Covid uncertainty leaves little scope for Budget 2021 giveaways

 In turn, this may give a bit more leeway for the budget next year, though this is within the context of a likely 2021 deficit target of around 5 per cent of GDP before a ball is kicked on budget day.

-The tricky job facing McGrath and finance minister Paschal Donohoe is working out how the 2020 tax and spending trends translate into 2021.
+The tricky job facing McGrath and Minister for Finance Paschal Donohoe is working out how the 2020 tax and spending trends translate into 2021.

-Economic growth estimates have been cut for 2021 due to the ongoing pandemic and the assumption of a no trade deal Brexit.
+Economic growth estimates have been cut for 2021 due to the ongoing pandemic and the assumption of no trade deal in Brexit negotiations.
 This will have some impact on tax revenues – and meanwhile spending will remain under pressure, particularly if income and wage supports need to be extended past the spring, or new sectoral measures are needed.

 So while lower borrowing than expected this year will probably leave a bit more leeway next year than anticipated, the slow growth rate next year and high unemployment will put a lot of demands on spending.

-Beyond dealing with the massive Covid-19 bills and keeping investment spending going on areas like housing and the environment, there will not be a lot of cash left for other measures.
+Beyond dealing with the massive Covid-19 bills and keeping investment spending going on areas such as housing and the environment, there will not be a lot of cash left for other measures.